mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 This shows that the GCs which are successful in real-world application, thus exhibiting either a great degree of flexibility through tunable parameters or specialization in a field like Real-Time GC, are those which are chosen based on a fine-grained understanding of their operational characteristics.

-On a parting note, I am reminded by this paper of the tensions between other "systems," such as Object-Oriented and Functional Programming.
-While I know it is a bit of a stretch, there are many texts which, using a Lisp implementation for example, stretch a purely functional system until it appears Object Oriented, or torture the Object Oriented principles until they appear functional.
+On a parting note, the comparison of two long-standing approaches to a common challenging problem reminded me of the tensions between the successes and failures of Object-Oriented and Functional Programming.
+Though not "algorithmic duals" by Bacon et al.'s definition, there are many texts which, using a Lisp implementation for example, stretch a functional system until it appears Object Oriented, or torture the Object Oriented principles until they appear functional.
+More than a similarity in expositional style, however, these two pairs of systems share parity in other interesting ways.
 A distant, vague connection, perhaps, but that's enough for me.

 #### Works Cited